lowerbarriers/lowerbarriers.github.io/collections/_events/2021-10-26-membership-meeting.md

 **Members/guest attending**: (none)

-  1. Call to order (7:00 PM)
+  1. Call to order (7:01 PM by Randall)
-  2. Roll call
+  2. Roll call (7:02 PM)
-  3. Call for member comments
+  3. Call for member comments (7:02 PM)
-  4. Approve previous meeting agenda
+  4. Approve previous meeting agenda (7:03 PM, Hillary moved, Randall seconded)
-  5. Financial report
+  5. Financial report (7:03 PM) - Nothing new to report
-  6. Old business
+  6. Old business (7:04 PM)
-    * Business cards and physical promotions
+    * Business cards and physical promotions -- ready to go!
-    * Fundraising event committee business
+    * Fundraising event committee business -- tabling the appointing of a chair until November
-  7. New business
+  7. New business (7:07 PM)
     * Review the new "big board" which is a demo of GitHub's new projects features: https://github.com/orgs/lowerbarriers/projects/2/views/1
     * Live code reviews of https://github.com/lowerbarriers/finished-starter/pull/39 and https://github.com/lowerbarriers/finished-starter/pull/44
-    * Go-or-no-go on making a 1.0.0 release of finished-starter
+    * Go-or-no-go on making a 1.0.0 release of finished-starter (Brad moved, Hillary seconded.
+All in favor by voice vote)
-    * Discuss issue of committee chairs
+    * <del>Discuss issue of committee chairs</del> -- brought up earlier
-  8. Call for member comments
+  8. Call for member comments (7:12 PM) -- Brad brought up that there is somebody from Twitter who will do code reviews for $100/hr-ish
-  9. Adjourn (8:00 PM)
+  9. Adjourn (7:13 PM by Randall)